sebaj1993/hotelManager/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+## HotelManager

-* Ruby version
+* Ruby version:

-* System dependencies
+    ruby 3.1.2

-* Configuration
+* Configuration:
+  - mongoid was configured so that when it doesn't find a document it doesn't raise an error

-* Database creation
+* Database:
+    This project uses MongoDB as the database and Mongoid as the ORM.

+    * MongoDB version: [6.0.4]

-* Database initialization
+* Database initialization:
+  - Check that your mongo database is active, you can do this with the command, `sudo systemctl status mongod` if it is not active you can start it with the command `sudo systemctl start mongod`

-* How to run the test suite
+* How to run the test suite:

-* Services (job queues, cache servers, search engines, etc.)
+    With the command `rails test`

-* Deployment instructions
+* Deployment instructions:

-* ...
+    - Install the gems used by the project with the command `bundle install`
+    - Check that your mongo database is active
+    - Run the server with the command `rails server`